Global in Time Vortex Configurations for the $2$D Euler Equations: Scheme of the proof

-We start our construction with a stream function $\Psi_0 [\xi] (x,t)$ defined as the sum of the stream function of a vortex pair traveling to the right, denoted as $\Psi_R$, and one of a vortex pair traveling to the left, denoted by $\Psi_L$.
+We start our construction with a stream function $\Psi_0 [\xi] (x,t)$ defined as the sum of the stream function of a vortex pair travelling to the right, denoted as $\Psi_R$, and one of a vortex pair travelling to the left, denoted by $\Psi_L$.
 We proceed in a similar way with the vorticity.
 We write

 with

 and